-Since October 2004 visa waiver travelers from all VWP countries must present a machine-readable passport at the U.S. port of entry.
-Machine-readable passports issued since October 2005 require a digital photograph printed on the data page or integrated chip with information from the data page.
+A visa support letter may be provided for authors and Since October 2004 visa waiver travelers from all VWP registered attendees.
+Further, spouses requiring visa ascountries must present a machine-readable passport at sistance must be registered for an IMS Guest Program the U.S. port of entry.
+Machine-readable passports isevent.
+See the IMS 2007 website (www.ims2007.org) sued since October 2005 require a digital photograph for Guest Program details. printed on the data page or integrated chip with information from the data page.